theodevoid/theodevoid/README.md

 Hello there 👋,

-I am a software developer dedicated on bringing value to communities around me.
-Aside from software development I have a burning passion for teaching, and creating content to share my knowledge to anyone willing to learn.
+I am a software engineer dedicated on bringing value to communities around me.
+Aside from software engineering, I have a burning passion for teaching and creating content to share my knowledge to anyone willing to learn.
 Check out my projects down below, and kindly leave a star (or "like") if you found anything I've made useful.
 Feel free to connect with me through my socials listed up above.
 Looking forward to connecting with you! ❤️

 ---